firebase/functions-samples/README.md

 Here is a set of minimal samples for each Cloud Functions trigger types.

-### Quickstart: Uppercaser for [Realtime Database](/quickstarts/uppercase) or [Cloud Firestore](/quickstarts/uppercase-firestore)
+### Quickstart: Uppercaser for [Realtime Database](/quickstarts/uppercase) or [Firestore](/quickstarts/uppercase-firestore)

-This quickstart sample demonstrates using **Cloud Functions** triggered by **Firebase Realtime Database or Cloud Firestore events**.
+This quickstart sample demonstrates using **Cloud Functions** triggered by **Firebase Realtime Database or Firestore events**.
 The function transforms message text written to Firestore to uppercase.

 ### [HTTPS trigger quickstart: Time Server](/quickstarts/time-server)